ForumViriumHelsinki/FVHFeedbackMap/README.md

-# Open Logistics Map - OLMap
+# FVH Feedback Map
-App for collecting and discussing geospatial features important for last mile city logistics (entrances, steps, gates, barriers etc.) and modeling them for inclusion in OpenStreetMap.
+App for collecting and processing feedback related to geospatial points.

 ## Installation

 **Prerequisites**:
 * Python 3.7 with pip
 * Node.js 13.3 with ./node_modules/.bin in the PATH
-* Postgres with a db available as configured in django_server/olmap_config/settings.py
+* Postgres with a db available as configured in django_server/feedback_map_config/settings.py

 In project root: